 While a 4% of annual global turnover would hurt most small companies, the maximum €20 Million fine is a rounding error for the multi-billion dollar companies that are the biggest targets for hackers and sources of data leaks.
 Still, regulations like these are a start.

-This year (2019), there is a lot of noise in the media about governments planning to issue their own “cryptocurrencies.”
-Even Facebook and various financial institutions are talking about issuing their own.
+In 2019, there was a lot of noise in the media about governments planning to issue their own “cryptocurrencies.”
+Even Facebook and various financial institutions were talking about issuing their own.
 Why?
 They all want control.
 As Baron Rothschild put it around 200 years ago:

 Governments currently control the major money supplies in the world but see replacing the current physical money supply with their own “cryptocurrencies” as a way to strengthen their control over their subjects.
 An all-digital financial system controlled by governments would strip all financial privacy from people.
 It would give governments: